 A similar adaptation pattern occurred when testing if the monkeys would try caramel candy.
 The juvenile and infant macaques paved the way as they were the first ones to eat the candy that researchers gave them.
 Adults followed suit, as an example of observational learning in monkeys.

 The sweet potato washing remained confined to the one macaque troop on the island of Koshima [source: Baumeister].
 Nevertheless, Imo's clever idea sparked a novel way of thinking about how animals interact.
-For more information about monkeys, visit the links on the next page.
+For more information about monkeys, visit the links below.